Holding it Together: Primary Care Infrastructure

 Luisa Pettigrew, LSHTM

-Luisa Pettigrew, LSHTM is a practicing GP and currently researches the role of inspections in general practice and their impact on quality.
+Luisa Pettigrew, LSHTM is a GP and currently researches the role of inspections in general practice and their impact on quality.

 Leonard Baatiema, University of Ghana